One of the most important factors of a stream is audio quality. A dedicated mic is a great way to achieve the best sound quality for your audience.

 6. Volume Control

-The volume control knob on the front of the microphone is used to control the volume output of the headphone plugged into the 3.5-millimitre-headphone jack.
+The volume knob on the front of Blue Yeti mics controls the volume output of the headphone plugged into the 3.5-millimeter-headphone jack.

 Headphone Amplifier Specs for Blue Yeti